The thing about growing older is … it happens to everyone. There’s no real way to avoid it.

 It may also help boost your hair’s thickness and perhaps even help you keep the natural color of your hair.
 Luckily, biotin benefits can be found in multiple supplements marketed to consumers for inspiring hair growth and helping prevent hair loss.8

 When it comes to the health of your nails, biotin benefits include helping you to maintain the normal thickness of your fingernails and toenails – especially for those who suffer from brittle nails.9

 Biotin might also be able to help support healthy skin development – especially around your mouth, nostrils, and maybe even your eyes.10

 Healthy Blood Sugar

-Finally, there’s also a bit of scientific evidence that suggests it’s possible a combination of biotin and chromium could help support your body’s natural ability to maintain and support your blood sugar level.
-And biotin benefits could also be helpful when it comes to managing pain or discomfort in your extremities, like your hands, fingers, and feet.11
+Finally, there’s also a bit of scientific evidence that suggests it’s possible a combination of biotin and chromium could help support your body’s natural ability to maintain and support your blood sugar level.11

 Biotin Benefits in Review